FairgateLabs/rust-bitvmx-broker/docs/architecture.md

 **Oldest first, within one queue.** Messages come back in the order their queue received them.
 Nothing is promised about the relative order of two messages that were sent by different senders.

-**Delivery is not a receipt.** A successful send means the destination's broker stored the message.
+**Delivery is not a receipt.** A successful node send means the outgoing queue stored the message, not that it has been delivered.
+A successful channel send means the destination's server storage holds it.
 It says nothing about whether the component behind it has acted on it, or is even running.

 **Nothing is dropped silently.** A message that runs out of delivery attempts ends up in the dead letter queue with the context it was sent under, so the sender can tell which piece of work was lost.
 Entries stay until they are taken.
-This one needs a `BrokerNode`, since it is the only type that retries.
+This applies to peer-mode `BrokerNode` delivery; service-mode send failures remain in the outgoing queue.

 ## Error severity